Household Waste Collection Service Standards

 3.5 The council will work with developers and managing agents to ensure the correct number of bins are in place in relation to the number of properties.

-3.6 Where there is limited access to collect bins from a designated bin store (internal or external).
-The Council will request that managing agents/housing associations make arrangements for the bins to be presented as a designated collection point and returned to the bin store area after collection.
+3.7 Where there is limited access to collect bins from a designated bin store (internal or external).
+The Council will request that managing agents/housing associations arrange for the bins to be presented at a designated collection point and returned to the bin store area after collection.

 Mixed domestic / commercial properties

-3.12 Business properties with living accommodation attached, e.g. Flats above shops or flats/developments where there are commercial businesses included on the same site (e.g. hairdresser, food outlet, grocery shop) must have separate lockable bin areas.
-The managing agents/landlords will need to provide the containers for both domestic and household waste to ensure properties have the standard household waste collection service.
-The bins provided for domestic purposes must not be used to dispose of any business waste.
+3.15 Commercial properties with living accommodation attached, e.g. Flats above shops or flats/developments where there are commercial businesses included on the same site (e.g. offices, hairdresser, food outlet, grocery shop) must have separate lockable bin areas.
+The managing agents/landlords will need to provide space on the site for both commercial and household waste to ensure properties have the standard household waste collection service.
+The bins provided for domestic purposes must not be used to dispose of any commercial waste.
 Anyone found using bins in this way may be subject to prosecution under the Environmental Protection Act 1990 and the bins may be removed.

 4 .
 Waste Electronic and Electrical Equipment (WEEE)

-4.2 The items – which include electric or battery-powered children’s toys, hairdryers, toasters and power tools – should be left in an untied carrier bag next to the red bins or boxes on collection day.
+4.2 The items – which include electric or battery-powered children’s toys, hairdryers, toasters and power tools – should be left in an untied carrier bag next to or on top of the red bins or boxes on collection day.
 They should not measure any more than 30cm x 24cm.
 Power cables can be included.

-4.3 The crews will take one bag per household on each recycling collection and the items will be placed in special collection cages on the refuse lorries.
+4.3 The crews will take one bag per household on each recycling collection and the items will be placed in special collection cages on the side of refuse lorries.

 5 .
 Bulky waste collections (chargeable service)